danielersen/dashboard/docs/CONFIGURATION.md

 No manually add needed too !
 ### - Google drive
 ### - Ntfy
-Create a name for your
+Create a name for your topic ntfy, an hard name.
+Then install ntfy on your phone, create a new topic, and write the name.
+After that create an environnement secret named NYFY_URL and tap the same name.

 ## 3) Set up the securities
 ### - Domain security (if you have a domain)